Guetom/Guetom/README.md

 * 🌍  I'm based in Nantes in France
 * ✉️  You can contact me at [contact@tomgue.fr](mailto:contact@tomgue.fr)
 * 🚀  I'm currently working on [my website](http://tomgue.fr)
-* 🧠  I'm learning Flutter
+* 🧠  I'm learning Flutter and Angular
 * 🤝  I'm open to collaborating on Web project or other

 ### Skills